eegsynth/eegsynth/doc/midiosc.md

 [MidiOSC](https://github.com/jstutters/MidiOSC) is a small program to bridge the worlds of MIDI and OSC by providing bidirectional conversion of MIDI to OSC.
 It is available for OSX and for Linux.

-Compared to [TouchOSC Bridge](http://hexler.net/docs/touchosc-getting-started-midi) it has the advantage that any MIDI messages can be transferred over the network, not only those of the TouchOSC application on a tablet/smartphone.
+Compared to [TouchOSC Bridge](http://hexler.net/docs/touchosc-getting-started-midi) it has the advantage that any MIDI messages can be transferred over the network, not only those from the TouchOSC application running on your tablet or smartphone.

 Compared to [OSCulator](http://www.osculator.net) it has the advantage that it is free (although OSCulator is not that expensive).
 Furthermore, for EEGsynth it would not be so convenient to configure the mapping/translation between OSC and MIDI commands in the OSCulator application.
 For other situations where you don't control the OSC-sending software, this configurability would actually be an advantage.